A-tG/Voicemeeter-Remote-API-dll-dynamic-wrapper/README.md

 # Voicemeeter Remote API dll C# dynamic wrapper
  Visual Studio C# **Shared Project**.

- Helps dynamically load VoicemeeterRemote64.dll or VoicemeeterRemote.dll depending on OS.
+ Helps dynamically load VoicemeeterRemote64.dll or VoicemeeterRemote.dll depending.

- Not tested on 32 bit Windows.
+ Not tested manually on 32 bit Windows, but should work anyway.

  **WIP** - Not all procedures are implemented.
  ### Not implemented yet: